 - Tachycardia- An abnormally fast heartbeat.
 If the heart beats too fast is does not spend enough time in diastole.
-Therefore the heart chambers do not fill up enough with blood, so the heart does not pump out an adequate amount of blood for the needs of the cells.
+The heart chambers do not have enough time to fill up enough with blood, so the heart does not pump out an adequate amount of blood for the needs of the cells.
 In addition, the lack of time in diastole causes the heart muscle itself (myocardium) to suffer since it is in diastole that blood flows from the coronary arteries into the heart muscle.

 - Bradycardia- An abnormally slow heart beat.
 If the heart beats too slowly the blood pressure decreases and it does not generate enough flow of blood to the cells.
 One of the first signs of this is called syncope, which is the same this as passing out and becoming unconscious because the brain does not get enough blood at the proper pressure.

 - Ventricular fibrillation- When the ventricles contract in an irregular and ineffective way, a condition which quickly leads to death unless corrected.
 This is a heart attack in people, and needs a defibrillator to correct the problem.
 People who have serious arrhythmias can sometimes have an artificial pacemaker implanted in their chest or abdomen.
 This battery powered device delivers a rhythmic electrical impulse to the heart on either a constant basis, or only when the heart’s natural pacemaker temporarily fails to sustain a normal beat.

 You will learn more about the SA node and AV node in the electrocardiogram section to follow, so try to keep their jobs in mind.

 Cardiac Chambers (atria and ventricles)